Bui-Christopher/docker-linux-vim-tut/04/README.md

-# 04 - NGINX and Bash Scripts
+# 04 - NGINX and Intro to Bash Scripts

 ## Prerequisites
 This lesson assumes that know how to start a debian container.